19980715529/GtWeb/NewGame/src/main/resources/beetlsql/sqlserver/pay_channel.md

 all_list
 ===
-    select * from Pay_Channel
+    select * from Pay_Channel where isDel!=1

 find_list
 ===
-    select id,cname from Pay_Channel
+    select id,cname from Pay_Channel where isDel!=1